Myriophyllum alterniflorum: Habitat

 M. alterniflorum is found in more shallow areas in bodies of water (e.g., rivers and lakes), in order for these plants to survive in these areas the water needs to be slow moving.
 The preferred type of water tends to be fresh or even brackish water (i.e., salt and freshwater mixed together).
 These plants tend to be cultivated in more sandy and mucky types of environments, due to the pH preference being 5.4-11 pH level.
 This is considered to be an alkaline environment, where the plant tends to thrive best in.

 Distribution

-It is found to be native to areas in Europe, but it is mostly found in France, but it can also be found in areas of North America.
-Mainly in the states of Massachusetts, Connecticut, Maine, New Hampshire, Rhode Island, Vermont, and Canada.
+It is native to areas in Europe, mostly in France, but it can also be found in areas of North America, mainly in the states of Massachusetts, Connecticut, Maine, New Hampshire, Rhode Island, Vermont, and Canada.
 It is found in 48 US states, with the exception of the states of Hawaii and Wyoming.
 In New England, it is most commonly found in Maine, especially in habitats with slow moving bodies of water, such as rivers and lakes.
-In 1888 it was introduced to Mountain Lake in San Francisco, California.
+In 1888, it was introduced to Mountain Lake in San Francisco, California.